 Rules & Guidelines

-- All entries will be submitted online during a previously prescribed schedule set by the San Diego Public Library.
+- All entries are submitted online during a prescribed schedule set by the San Diego Public Library.

 - The contest is open to original, published or unpublished stories.

 - Stories that have won and/or placed in other writing contests are ineligible.

 - Stories previously accepted in this contest in previous years are not eligible.